 This web page will be updated as key milestones are reached.

-National CSO Principles
+Child Safe National Principles

 BUSHkids is compliant with the National Principles for Child Safe Organisations (CSO) in: fostering an organisational culture, adopting strategies and taking action in promoting child safety and wellbeing.

 More NRS information

 Free and confidential support services are available from the Scheme throughout the process.
 These can help explain the application process and who can apply.

 The Scheme also provides access to practical and emotional support, legal advice, and financial counselling.